 Program Description.
 The Federal Work-Study Program (FWS) provides part-time jobs to undergraduate, graduate, and professional students at postsecondary institutions.
-This program is a "campus-based" program; financial aid administrators at each participating institution use federal program guidelines to determine which students receive awards and how much they receive.
+This program is referred to as "campus-based" because financial aid administrators at each participating postsecondary institution must use federal program guidelines to determine which students will receive awards and how much they will receive.
 Generally, aid from the FWS Program supplements the assistance students receive from Federal Pell Grants and other sources.
 The FWS Program is a need-based program; that is, recipients must have demonstrated financial need.

 Students may hold FWS jobs during the regular academic year or during the summer months between academic years.
-To the best extent possible, jobs should relate to students' academic majors or career goals.
+To the extent possible, jobs should relate to students' academic majors or career goals.
 FWS jobs may be on campus, in non-profit, non-partisan agencies, or, to a limited degree, in for-profit businesses.
-Institutions must use at least 7% of their FWS funds for community service jobs; institutions are also required to place one or more students in at least one tutoring or family literacy project as part of the community service requirement.
+Institutions must use at least 7 percent of their FWS funds for community service jobs; institutions are also required to place one or more students in at least one tutoring or family literacy project as part of the community service requirement.